RPA vs Agentic AI: Smart Automation Comparison

 2. Prioritize High-Change Workflows

 Focus first on automations that frequently fail or require constant updates.
-Processes that span multiple external portals or handle unstructured inputs are prime candidates for agentic approaches, since these are exactly the scenarios where RPA struggles most.
+Multi-portal processes and unstructured input handling are prime agentic candidates.

 3. Pilot Hybrid Agentic RPA

-Begin with a combined approach where agents handle the complex, variable portions of a workflow while existing RPA bots manage stable steps.
-This lets you validate the technology without disrupting working automations.
+Begin with combined approaches where agents handle complex portions while existing RPA bots manage stable steps.
+This validates technology without disrupting working automations.

 4. Measure Reliability and Speed Gains

 Track connection success rates, error frequency, and cycle times before and after introducing agents.
-Concrete metrics help justify broader adoption and identify remaining friction points in your automation stack.
+Concrete metrics justify broader adoption.

 5. Scale and Retire Legacy Bots

-As agent-based workflows prove reliable, gradually expand coverage and retire redundant RPA scripts.
-This simplifies your automation landscape and reduces the maintenance surface area over time.
+As agent-based workflows prove reliable, gradually expand coverage and retire redundant RPA scripts, simplifying your automation landscape.

 Security and Compliance Factors